snowmeltarcade/projectkitchen/documentation/functional/workstations.md

 #### Serving Stations

 Completed plates of food are taken here and are then delivered to customers.
-The player simply needs to place a completed plate of food here.
-The actual delivery to customers is automatic.
+All order slips can be seen on this station.
+The player must place the completed plate of food on an order slip.
+As soon as the plate is placed on a slip, it is delivered.
+If the plate of food does not match the slip, the customer will give a 0-star rating.

-Once a plate of food is delivered, that plate is automatically restocked in the plate cupboard.
+Once a plate of food is delivered and that plate is reusable, that plate is automatically placed in the plate cupboard's sink after a short period of time.
+This period of time is defined by type of restaurant.
+If there is more than one plating cupboard workstation, the workstation is randomly chosen.